Tech-TTGames/Tickets-Plus/README.md

 # Tickets Plus
- A Discord bot that adds extensions to the
+ A Discord bot that adds extensions to the Tickets (https://github.com/TicketsBot) discord bot.
+ Works as a supplimentary, separate bot.

+ Currently Work In Progress.